 - The Master of Arts in Teaching (MAT) degree is designed for college graduates with a Bachelors degree in liberal arts, fine arts, or professional fields to attain initial teacher licensure in a secondary or comprehensive content field.

 - The Master of Education (M.Ed.) degree includes six concentrations designed to meet the needs of college graduates seeking to enhance their career opportunities through advanced study in the fields of Digital Media, New Literacies and Learning; Exercise Science; Online Learning; Professional Studies; Reading; and Special Education.

-- Teacher certification only programs prepare candidates who hold a teaching license and are not seeking a Masters degree and are available for Reading Specialist certification, certification in Multi-Categorical Special Education.
+- Teacher certification only programs prepare candidates who hold a teaching license and are not seeking a Masters degree are available for Reading Specialist certification and certification in Multi-Categorical Special Education.
 Candidates who complete the Multi-Categorical certification requirements may also take two additional courses to obtain an endorsement in Autism.

 - A professional certificate program in Online Learning is available for candidates who are not seeking teacher certification or a Masters degree.

 In addition to the professional standards specific to the fields of study described above, our graduate programs are designed to support the development of the Fairmont State University Graduate Studies Outcomes.
 Graduates of advanced programs at FSU are prepared to demonstrate in their professional practice that they have the knowledge, skills and dispositions to engage in:

 - Critical Analysis.
 Adapting and applying new knowledge and skills in the critical analysis of changing conditions in the field.

 - Scholarship and Research.
 Critically analyzing and conducting research in the field.

 - Creative Productivity.
 Engaging in creative productive activity in the field.